sakwok/node_cli_practice/README.md

 - Adding more test coverage, testing client logic
 - Cleaning up validation rules and negative logic
 - Improving calculator to not rely on recursion
-- Adding more functionality such as exponents,
+- Adding more functionality such as exponents
+- Handle big int